MaciukasM/VU-hash-function/README.md

 ```
 -O2 optimization was used for this test.

 It seems that, on average, MD5 is the fastest hash function (0.6 ms).
-SHA1 and SHA256 come next, somewhere around 1.0 and 1.1 ms, respectively.
-My function is not far behind them, though - the time, on average, is around 1.2-1.3 ms.
+SHA1 and SHA256 come next; SHA256 was very consistant and averaged somewhere 1.17 ms, while SHA1 varied greatly, from 1-1.3 ms (its average was around 1.08 ms).
+My function is not far behind them, though - the time, on average, is around 1.24 ms.

 ## Conclusion
 The hash is, more or less, capable of passing the aforementioned requirements.